Andiweli/Gloom-Reforged/README.md

 7. **Reworked distance fog / far rendering**
    Current focus: smoother distance darkening, fewer harsh shading steps, stronger fade-out after roughly six texture widths, and dark far corridors instead of fully black gaps.
 8. **Reworked renderer**
    Bayer dithering was added to the hard transitions between lighter and darker shading for softer transitions.
+9. **Genuine Picasso96 mode**
+   A direct P96 output mode allows playing on AGA and ECS with P96 graphics cards.

 ## TOOLTYPES (Icon or CLI)

-- Without a tool type, auto recognition kicks in
+- Without a tool type, auto recognition kicks in (AGA on AGA machines, ECS on ECS machines)
 - AGA = Start AGA mode
 - ECS = Start ECS Mode (only on AGA)
-- P96 = Use P96 graphics card mode
+- P96 = Use P96 graphics card mode, followed by a requester asking for your desired screenmode
-- STOCK = use the default renderer from 90s Gloom without effects, Nasty violence mode, new Bayer-dithering and depth-fog
+- STOCK = use the default renderer from the 90s-Gloom without effects, no Nasty violence mode, no new Bayer-dithering and depth-fog
 - FPS = Displays a frame counter in the bottom right corner (Gloom caps at 25 FPS)